 Interview

-After a transformative experience at the Dragon Hill Artist & Writers Residency in the Côte d’Azur, we catch up with South African artist Ryan Hewett to preview the new series of work that he unexpectedly created there, and learn more about how his work is still surprising him in the lead up to his upcoming solo exhibition with the gallery in 2025.
+After a transformative experience at the Dragon Hill Artist & Writers Residency in the Côte d’Azur, we catch up with South African artist Ryan Hewett to preview the new series of work that he created there, and learn more about how his work is still surprising him in the lead up to his upcoming solo exhibition with the gallery in 2025.

 Unit: It’s great to talk to you Ryan.
 How did you find your experience at Dragon Hill?